directus-labs/guest-authoring/getting-started-with-directus-and-flask/index.md

 ```

 :::info Directus Query Parameters

-The `fields` parameter instructs Directus to return only the specified fields.
-The `sort` parameter instructs Directus to return the most recent posts first.
+The `fields` parameter tells Directus to return only the specified fields.
+The `sort` parameter tells Directus to return the most recent posts first.

 :::

 Then create a `templates/blog.html` file to display the posts data to users.